andela-ekahindi/string-extension/README.md

 # string-extension
 Extending String Class - Checkpoint 2
 ##Introduction
 This is to extend the Inbuilt String Class in Javascript to to neat tricks.

 These include:

-1. Checks if the string has vowels.
+1.Checks if the string has vowels.
-2.
+2.Gives you an UpperCase representation of a string.
+3.Gives you a LowerCase representation of a string.
+4.Gives you a string with the first character in UpperCase.
+5.Checks if the string is a question.(ends with a question mark).
+6.Gives you a list of the words in the string as an array.
+7.Gives you the number of words in the string.
+8.Gives you the currency representation of the string passed.
+9.Gives a number after passing the string representation.
 ##

 ##Usage